Gournier Cave

-The Gournier Cave is located near Choranche in the Vercors Massif in south-eastern France.
+The Gournier Cave is located near Choranche in the Vercors Massif in southeastern France.
 The entrance is at an altitude of 572 m at the base of a cliff on the Presles plateau.
-It is one of the exsurgences (points at which an underground stream reaches the surface if stream has no known surface headwaters) of the Coulmes massif, and the cave is considered by many speleologists to be the most beautiful underground river in the Alps.
+It is one of the exsurgences (points at which an underground stream reaches the surface if the stream has no known surface headwaters) of the Coulmes massif, and the cave is considered by many speleologists to be the most beautiful underground river in the Alps.

 Exploration

 In 1899 Decombaz visited the entrance lake by boat.
 In 1947, a climb over the lake by Jean Deudon gave access to a fossil gallery, which was explored by a team including André Bourgin for nearly 2000 m, when two access points were discovered to the underlying river.
-The same team were stopped by a 12 m waterfall in 1949.
+The same team was stopped by a 12 m waterfall in 1949.
 The latter was climbed in 1952 by Pierre Chevalier, and the river was followed to a large chamber.
-In the 1960s, the Spéléo Club de la Seine found the way on, but were eventually stopped by a sump at a height of +270 m.
+In the 1960s, the Spéléo Club de la Seine found the way on but was eventually stopped by a sump at a height of +270 m.
 (Note: In caving, the negative or positive measurements of height levels are defined in relation to at a reference point which is the known entrance to the network, the highest in altitude.)

-March 1973, the Club Spéléo de Lyon passed the obstacle, but were stopped by a second sump.
+March 1973, the Club Spéléo de Lyon passed the obstacle, but was stopped by a second sump.
 In 1974, this was passed by diving, and in November 1975, 5.3 km from the entrance, the height of 460 m above the entrance was reached at the foot of a 5 m waterfall.
-In November 1976, while to pass the obstacle, three speleologists from the Rhone region, Michel Schmidt, Roland Chenevier and Daniel Trouilleux, were swept away by a flood.
+In November 1976, while trying to pass the obstacle, three speleologists from the Rhone region, Michel Schmidt, Roland Chenevier, and Daniel Trouilleux, were swept away by a flood.

-The Spéléo Club de Dijon resumed the explorations in May 1981, and above the 5 m waterfall, a further 2200 m of galleries were discovered reaching a height of +605 m.
+The Spéléo Club de Dijon resumed the explorations in May 1981, and above the 5 m waterfall, a further 2200 m of galleries were discovered, reaching a height of +605 m.
 In 1982 the end was reached at + 680 m.

 In August 1996, a cave diver, Frédéric Poggia, dived the sump l'affluent des Parisiens, discovering 1200 m of passages.
 He stopped at a fifth sump.

 Speleologists have been digging sinkholes above the end of the cave for several years, hoping to reach the underlying passages.